NZ PAYE Calculator 2025-26

 What does PAYE stand for?

 PAYE stands for Pay As You Earn.
-It's the income tax (and student loan, if applicable) your employer withholds from each pay and forwards to Inland Revenue on your behalf.
+It's the income tax (and student loan, if applicable) your employer withholds from each pay and forwards to Inland Revenue (IRD) on your behalf.

 Is PAYE the same as income tax?